SimplyPhy/React-Devotion/README.md

 ### Additional Information:
 The gamified motivational system described above doesn't entirely accurately describe the existing structure of the one I experiment with myself.
 Likewise, this app doesn't currently attempt to describe many key elements of that system.
-I'd like to build something more comprehensive and dynamic in the future, but in the meantime, feel free to message with with inquiries about it.
+I'd like to build something more comprehensive and dynamic in the future, but in the meantime, feel free to message me with inquiries about it.

 #### Primary Components:
 React, JSX, CSS3 animations, flexbox, spritesheets